Kernix13/beginner-git-commands/README.md

 ```
 git branch
+git branch -a
 git checkout branch_name
 git checkout -b new_branch
 git merge branch_name
 git diff branch_name
 ```

-The 1st command above just lists all the branch names in your repo.
+The 1st command shows the branch you are working on.
+The 2nd one lists all the branch names in your repo.
 The next two switches to the branch and creates then switches to that branch, respectively.
 The merge command merges the branch into whatever branch you are currently in, most likely master.

 More commonly you will push the changes to github then make a PR (push request)..
 For a new branch, git push wont work because git doesn’t know what branch you are pushing to – so do: